samiralam/rules-compendium/docs/index.md

 ---
 hide:
   - navigation
+  - toc
 ---

 # Welcome

 Welcome to the Rules Compendium, a searchable index of D&D 5.5e rules built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
-This site is organized by sourcebook.
+This is intended to be used as a supplement to the paper sourcebooks.

 ## Content